 Dee C. Chuan leads a group of top Chinese Filipino businessmen to establish China Bank.
-The Bank opens for busness on August 16, 1920 on Rosario St., Binondo, Manila
+The Bank opens for business on August 16, 1920 at No. 90 Rosario St., Binondo, Manila

 Transfers its growing operation to its own building on Juan Luna corner Dasmariñas Sts., Binondo, its head office for the next seven decades